zbyna/Media-Stub-Kodi-Creator/README.md

 The program allows you to:

- - create and maintain a table of information about the collection of disks (including scraping year title using a few Internet resources)
+ - create and maintain a table of information about the collection of disks including scraping information using a few Internet resources
+    - www.themoviedb.org and www.thetvdb.com in 23 languages
+    - www.tvmaze.com in English
+    - www.csfd.cz in Czech

  - "infinite" history of operations - undo and redo functionality for all table operations